 Make sure you have the right mattress

 The first step is making sure you have a reasonably firm surface to sleep on.
 Plush mattresses may work well for side sleepers, but for back sleepers, they can cause you to feel like you’re sinking into the mattress.
 Get a mattress that has less “give” or is more firm.
+If you aren’t ready to invest in a new mattress, consider checking out our list of the best mattress toppers for back pain.
 Dr. Swartzburg cautions that “the postural advantages are only seen when you are using a firm enough mattress to support your back or if you are using a mattress that has more support for your heavier hips to prevent the hammocking that leads to poor spinal alignment.”
 With that said, innerspring and latex mattresses are usually the best for back sleepers, but there are some decent memory foam models, as well.

 Get the right kinds of pillows

 If your mattress is sub-par, a pillow (or mattress topper) can improve it.
 But beware–if your mattress is already quite firm, a good pillow may actually result in you over-elevating your neck.
-Look for a pillow that offers a medium loft, or a pillow that allows you to add or remove filling to adjust the loft.
+A good pillow for back sleepers is one that offers a medium loft, or a pillow that allows you to add or remove filling to adjust the loft.
 Experiment with some different options that allow your head and neck to feel natural and comfortable.
 Sometimes, a simple rolled-up towel may actually work better than a pillow.

 Place a pillow under your knees